framedsc/Sitesource/markdown/basics.md

 SRWE is the preferred program, however there are cases like with some Ubisoft games (*Steep*, *Ghost Recon Breakpoint*) where WBG will have to be used instead.
 It is trickier and more frustrating than SRWE, so be sure to follow the guide we have linked below.

+To hotsample with WBG open it, right click on the program in the task bar and select "Add Window F3".
+ALT-TAB back to the game and press F3 (This may take some tries until the program initialize the game)

 Keep in mind that not every game is able to hotsample.
 Do consult our [game guides](./Gameguides.htm) to check if your game supports it.
 Occasionally, the ability to hotsample can be enabled through certain cheat tables, tools and/or mods, so check if those exist too.
 Certain games may also only hotsample to multiples of 16:9, i.e. no custom aspect ratios.

 ### Composing for custom aspect ratios